manas0540/Predection-and-Optimization-of-Tribological-Properties-Using-ML/README.md

 ## Conclusion

-This study demonstrates the effectiveness of Machine Learning techniques in predicting the tribological behavior of Cu–Gr–TiC composites.
+This study successfully developed machine learning models to predict the tribological properties of Cu–Gr–TiC composites under lubricated sliding conditions.

-Among all evaluated models:

-- **SVR** was the most reliable model for Wear Rate prediction.
-- **ANN** delivered exceptional performance for COF prediction.
+Among the evaluated models, Support Vector Regression (SVR) achieved the best Wear Rate prediction performance with an R² score of 0.8887 and MAPE of 6.24%, outperforming Random Forest, KNN, and ANN models.

+For Coefficient of Friction prediction, the Artificial Neural Network (ANN) demonstrated the highest accuracy with an R² score of 0.9619 and MAPE of 2.79%.

+The optimization analysis further revealed that the minimum Wear Rate and COF were achieved at:

+- Load = 30 N
+- Sliding Distance = 8000 m
+- TiC Content = 4.5 wt.%

+These findings are consistent with the physical understanding that TiC reinforcement improves wear resistance while graphite contributes to self-lubrication.

-The developed framework can support rapid material design, performance optimization, and reduction of costly experimental investigations.
+The developed framework provides a reliable and cost-effective approach for tribological property prediction, material optimization, and accelerated composite design.

 ---

 ## References

-1. **Ankit et al. (2023)** – Prediction of Tribological Performance of Cu–Gr–TiC Composites Based on Response Surface Methodology and Worn Surface Analysis.
+1. Ankit et al. (2023) – Prediction of Tribological Performance of Cu–Gr–TiC Composites Based on Response Surface Methodology and Worn Surface Analysis.

-2. **Huifeng Ning et al. (2023)** – Modeling and Prediction of Tribological Properties of Copper/Aluminum–Graphite Self-Lubricating Composites using Machine Learning Algorithms.
+2. Huifeng Ning et al. (2023) – Modeling and Prediction of Tribological Properties of Copper/Aluminum–Graphite Self-Lubricating Composites using Machine Learning Algorithms.

-3. **Ankit et al. (2023)** – Synergetic Influence of TiC and Graphite Particles on Tribological Performance of Cu-Based Composites Prepared by Flake Powder Metallurgy.
+3. Ankit et al. (2023) – Synergetic Influence of TiC and Graphite Particles on Tribological Performance of Cu-Based Composites Prepared by Flake Powder Metallurgy.

+4. Siddeshkumar et al. (2025) – Machine Learning Models for Wear Rate Prediction of Nano Hybrid MMCs.

+---

+## Authors

+**Gaurav Kumar**
+**Manas Srivastava**
+**Sameer Kanaujia**
+**Sudhanshu Shukla**

+Department of Mechanical Engineering
+Kamla Nehru Institute of Technology (KNIT), Sultanpur, Uttar Pradesh, India